Extracting A Light-Weight Key-Sequence Reader By Progressive Simplification

 The above simplification exercise was done by:

-2. Adding a set of tests at the end of file, essentially this is a let that binds a set of tests, then compares the result of calling our new function on each value with that returned by the original.
+letthat binds a set of tests, then compares the result of calling our new function on each value with that returned by the original. - Modifying and simplifying our new function and running

-4. It was a fun exercise to see order emerge from chaos at each step!
+eval-bufferafter each step. - It was a fun exercise to see order emerge from chaos at each step!